 Integrating measures to identify and manage climate related risks to the Outstanding Universal Value at the property level and in the processes of the Committee;

-Integrating World Heritage in climate action design, planning and implementation at the international, national and local levels;
+[Approved on 21/03/2023] Integrating World Heritage in climate action design, planning and implementation at the international, national and local levels, as appropriate;

-Developing and sharing tools and methodologies to assess and manage the current and future impact of climate change with and among Parties and various stakeholders and rights holders, at the property, national and international levels (particularly through the process of establishing regional Action Plans);
+Developing and sharing tools and methodologies to assess and manage the current and future impact of climate change with and among Parties and various stakeholders [Saudi Arabia], at the property, national [Saudi Arabia] level (particularly through the process of establishing regional Action Plans), [Saudi Arabia] as appropriate;

-Enabling World Heritage properties to contribute to the transformative change that is necessary for low carbon and climate-resilient development;
+Enabling World Heritage properties to contribute to the transformative change that is necessary for low [Saudi Arabia]emissions and high adaptative capacity development, subject to available support;

 Utilising a place-based approach to contextualise climate action responses, integrating nature and culture in the management of all properties in response to climate change, and respecting the rights and interests of Indigenous Peoples and local communities.

 To achieve these, various actions are recommended at World Heritage Committee, States Parties and World Heritage property levels.
-For the effective implementation of the Policy Document, an internationally collaborative approach is advocated through engagement of all the stakeholders and rights holders to develop and implement the tools and methodologies that can support climate action for World Heritage properties.
-This should utilise existing mechanisms where appropriate, including Reactive Monitoring and Periodic Reporting, to promote best practice and regional engagement opportunities for climate-related action concerning World Heritage protection.
+For the effective implementation of the Policy Document, an internationally collaborative approach is advocated through engagement of all the stakeholders [Saudi Arabia] to develop and implement the tools and methodologies that can support climate action for World Heritage properties.
+This should utilise existing mechanisms where appropriate [Saudi Arabia]to promote best practice and regional engagement opportunities for climate-related action concerning World Heritage protection.

 Enabling conditions

-Successful implementation of this Policy Document requires enabling conditions that support the feasibility of adaptation and mitigation options and can accelerate and scale-up systemic transitions and enhance capacities of systems and societies to adapt to climate change, while safeguarding the Outstanding Universal Value, achieving sustainable development, eradicating poverty and reducing inequalities.
-These include , institutional capacity, multi-level governance, and changes in human behaviour and lifestyles.
+[Approved on 21/03/2023] Successful implementation of this Policy Document requires enabling conditions that support the feasibility of adaptation and mitigation options and can accelerate and scale-up systemic transitions and enhance capacities of systems and societies to adapt to climate change, while safeguarding the Outstanding Universal Value, achieving sustainable development, eradicating poverty and reducing inequalities.
+These include resource mobilization, technology transfer, institutional capacity, multi-level governance, and changes in human behaviour and lifestyles.
 They also include inclusive processes, attention to power asymmetries and unequal opportunities.
 States Parties will endeavour to enhance the feasibility of actions contemplated through this Policy Document by attention to the enabling conditions underpinning climate action in the World Heritage context.
-The World Heritage Committee will be an advocate for climate action and will work to support partners that are expected to carry out such action under this Policy Document.
+The World Heritage Committee will be an advocate for climate action in World Heritage and will work to support partners that are expected to carry out such action under this Policy Document.

 Governance

-Climate governance is key to creating the conditions for implementing transformative change in the World Heritage context.
-Such World Heritage climate governance systems should embrace inclusive approaches that accommodate a plurality of heritage values, beyond Outstanding Universal Value, and can ensure equitable sharing of heritage-benefits, including through rights-based approaches.
-Climate governance should encourage novel strategies for climate–related knowledge production and co-production that are inclusive of diverse values and knowledge systems.
-Local communities should be closely involved in the processes of investigation of the impacts of climate change and the development of climate action strategies.
-Adaptive approaches, including learning from heritage experiences, monitoring and feedback cycles, contribute to preparing for and managing the inevitable uncertainties and complexities associated with climate change.
-Governance systems should also link the management of natural and cultural values, including at a landscape scale, where possible.
+[Saudi Arabia]

 The 2017 UNESCO Declaration of Ethical Principles in relation to climate change provides a useful framework for addressing justice and equity and the need for prioritising action in an equitable and transparent manner.
 The 2017 UNESCO Policy on engaging with Indigenous Peoples provides further useful references on participation and actions.